code-423n4/2023-10-zksync/README.md

 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  N/A
-- How many contracts are in scope?:
+- How many contracts are in scope?:   TODO
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  TODO
-- How many external imports are there?:
+- How many external imports are there?:  TODO
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  TODO
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Yes
-- How many external calls?:
+- How many external calls?:   TODO
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: TODO
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: Yes
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): timelock, rollups, zk circuits
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   No
-- Please describe required context:
+- Please describe required context:   ZK rollup
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: No
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: No
-- Does it use a side-chain?:
+- Does it use a side-chain?: No
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: Missing constraints, logical errors, malicious input for zk circuit or bootloader
 ```

 # Tests